 What is Pay-For-Performance SEO?

-Pay-for-performance SEO, sometimes known as performance-based SEO, is a payment model that guarantees you only pay for SEO services once you start seeing results.
+Pay-for-performance SEO, sometimes known as pay on results SEO, or performance-based SEO, is a payment model that guarantees you only pay for SEO services once you start seeing results.

 If you’re a business owner, you’re probably thinking, ‘that sounds amazing.’